 Healthy Habits for the Whole Family

-To make sure that you're following a good nutrition and exercise program, plan to talk to your pediatrician or family doctor at your child's next well checkup, or make an appointment now if you want to address weight concerns sooner.
+To make sure that you're following a good nutrition and exercise program, plan to talk to your pediatrician or family doctor at your child's next well visit, or make an appointment now if you want to address weight concerns sooner.
 Call your health care provider first to let her know that you'd like her to talk with your child about healthy weight when you visit.
-She can also measure your child's height and weight to calculate her body mass index (BMI) and see if indeed your concerns are valid.
+She can also measure your child's height and weight to calculate her body mass index (BMI) and see if your concerns are valid.

 It's important that the whole family be involved in any healthy changes -- whether it's healthier meals or more activity -- so that the child who is at an unhealthy weight doesn't feel singled out.
 Sit down as a family and let everyone offer suggestions for ways that the family can become healthier.
 Plan to start small so you won't be overwhelmed.
 Try focusing on one new goal every week or two.

 Here are some suggestions to help you get started:

 - Have one treat a day instead of three